retrospy/retrospy-MiSTer/README.md

 Database to keep RetroSpy for MiSTer up to date.

+# NOTE: This should already be done by default in the new update_all script, but I haven't had a chance to verify it myself yet
 Add the following in your download.ini at the root of your MiSTer's SD card.

 ```